-2016-01: System-generated reports are used to populate the data entered into the "Timeliness Quarterly Report Form for CCOC" (the "Form"), a report that is required to be sent to the Florida Clerk of Court Operations Corporation (the "CCOC").
-We noted multiple instances in which the number of cases and defendants and docket entries per the system-generated reports did not agree to the number of cases and defendants and docket entries per the Form.
-The total variances amounted to 19% of the total cases and defendants reported to the CCOC for Timeliness Measures #1, as defined in the Form, and to 9% of the total docket entries reported to the CCOC for Timeliness Measures #2, as defined in the Form, for the year ended September 30, 2016.
+2017-01: System-generated reports are used to populate the data entered into the "Timeliness Quarterly Report Form for CCOC" (the "Form"), a report that is required to be sent to the Florida Clerk of Court Operations Corporation (the "CCOC").

+In the prior year, we noted multiple instances in which the number of cases and defendants and docket entries per the system-generated reports did not agree to the number of cases and defendants and docket entries per the Form.
+Those prior year variances amounted to 19% of the total cases and defendants reported to the CCOC for Timeliness Measure #1, as defined in the Form, and to 9% of the total docket entries reported to the CCOC for Timeliness Measure #2, as defined in the Form, for the year ended September 30, 2016.